Botanical name: Hyacinthus

 The loose to dense racemes of strongly fragrant flowers are closely packed with tubular-bell-shaped, single or double flowers.
 As well as growing in the ground, colorful hyacinths are excellent for forcing in containers and some are available for early flowering indoors.

-- At the northern limits of their hardiness, plant 6 to 8 inches deep.
+- Plant the bulbs 4 inches deep and a minimum of 3 inches apart.
+At the northern limits of their hardiness, plant 6 to 8 inches deep.

 - Grow in any well-drained, moderately fertile soil in sun or partial shade.

-- Loosen soil, mix in compost, and set the bulb in the hole with the pointy end up.
+- Set the bulb in the hole with the pointy end up.

 - After planting and covering with soil, water thoroughly.